soffgrupp6/assignment2/README.md

 Once a webhook is received from Github, the corresponding repository is cloned in to the *test/* folder.
 This folder also checks-out the branch of which was regarded in the webhook.
 This way we may re-use the server for many different repositories.

+#### Unit Tests

+The Unit tests consists of trying to clone two different Github repos.
+One is a proper repo and other a non-existing one.
+The first one should yield a success, the other one a failure.
+We check for success by making sure that a non-empty folder is created.

 ### Compilation

 Compilation of the repository code is done by doing a *cd* to the *test/* directory, followed by a: